sebastien-prudhomme/cowboysysop-website/content/post/minikluster-un-cluster-kubernetes-d-experimentation-partie-1/index.en.md

 The command will also create a `kube_config_cluster.yml` configuration file in the current directory containing the information needed to connect to the Kubernetes cluster that has just been deployed.

-In order to check that everything is operational, we can for example retrieve the list of nodes that participate in the operation of the Kubernetes cluster:
+In order to verify that everything is operational, we can for example retrieve the list of nodes that participate in the operation of the Kubernetes cluster:

 ```shell
 $ kubectl --kubeconfig=kube_config_cluster.yml get nodes